Nhung55555/Data-Science-Potfolio/README.md

 data analysis for real-world scenarios.
 It served as a valuable exercise in revisiting core statistical concepts and demonstrating their practical relevance in the field of information technology, where data analysis plays a critical role.
+####  Book recommendation (Python)
+- This project is a publishing system designed to recommend suitable books to users based on their interests or the reading habits of users with compatible vision.
+In the context of book publishing, the system aims to recommend books that users might like, based on their reading history, the ratings they have given to other books, or the reading habits of users with compatible vision.